wassermanlab/ExplaiNN/README.md

 pip install explainn==0.1.5
 ```

 Note that torch should be installed in the environment prior to explainn.
-If you encounter **ERROR: No matching distribution** type of errors, try to first install the following libraries:
+If you encounter **ERROR: No matching distribution** type of errors, try to install the following libraries first:

 ```
 numpy==1.21.6